Community Liberation Model

-One of the Great Human Rights Challenges of our Time: More than 40 million women, men and children are brutalized in forced labor or forced prostitution.
+More than 40 million women, men and children are brutalized in forced labor or forced prostitution.
 Trapped through force, fraud or coercion, they are kept in place through violence and intimidation.
-They are unable to benefit from international development programs.
+Four strategies, working together, can create systemic and sustainable change.

-The Community Liberation Toolkit distills the knowledge, skills and norms needed to implement the Free the Slaves community-based approach to liberate people from slavery and change the conditions that allow slavery to persist.
+The Community Liberation Toolkit distills the knowledge, skills and norms needed to implement the Free the Slaves community-based approach to change the conditions that allow modern slavery to exist.

 Educating and Mobilizing Vulnerable Communities: Develops understanding of rights under international and national laws, safe migration, and cultivating attitudes and norms that challenge social hierarchies and discrimination that hold people in servitude.
 Provides training on how to engage highly vulnerable communities in participatory learning and action so that new, protective behaviors emerge, including the fostering of anti-slavery committees that help protect the community from exploitation.